Diversity and Inclusion in Surgery - Colorectal Opportunity in Research – DISCOveR

 Program Description and Funding

 The program will be four (4) weeks in length.
+Accepted students will be matched with a colorectal surgeon who has volunteered to serve as a mentor for a medical student participating in the program.
 The program will include a mentored, pre-designed colorectal surgery research project.
-Each student will be assigned a research mentor who will oversee the student’s participation in a short-term research project.
+Each student will be assigned a research mentor from within the surgery department who will oversee the student’s participation in a short-term research project.
 The projects will be identified based upon feasibility for completion during the fellowship.

-Students should anticipate a 40 hour per week commitment which will largely be devoted to work on their project.
-Students will have time in a surgical skills lab and bio skills experience as available.
-There will be weekly didactic sessions covering topics on leadership, advocacy, career development, application strategies, and opportunities within academic surgery.
+If possible, students will receive exposure to a surgical skills lab and bio skills experience.
+There will be weekly didactic sessions with colorectal surgeons covering topics on leadership, advocacy, career development, application strategies, and opportunities within academic surgery.
 These sessions will be virtual so that students at both sites may attend.

-A stipend of $5,000 will be provided for each student to cover transportation to the site, meal allowance and housing while at the assigned institution.
-In addition, travel expenses of up to $500 (i.e., coach airfare or, if less expensive, rail transportation or personal vehicle milage at the IRS mileage rate), and up to two (2) hotel nights (convention hotel) as well as complimentary registration will be provided for the American Society of Colon and Rectal Surgeons (ASCRS) Annual Scientific Meeting, Baltimore, MD, June 1 – 5, 2024.
+Participation in the program, including the experience and the Annual Scientific Meeting, is unpaid.
+The Research Foundation will provide each selected medical student with up to $5,000 to help cover transportation expenses to and from the site, meals, and housing during the four-week experience.
+In connection with the ASCRS Annual Scientific Meeting, the Research Foundation will provide selected medical students with up to $500 to help cover travel expenses (i.e., coach airfare or, if less expensive, rail transportation or personal vehicle milage at the IRS mileage rate), and up to two (2) hotel nights at the convention hotel while the medical student attends the Annual Scientific Meeting and registration for the American Society of Colon and Rectal Surgeons Annual Scientific Meeting, San Diego, CA, May 10-13, 2025.

 Eligibility and Criteria

-1. Students from diverse backgrounds and experiences including those who are members of groups historically underrepresented in the sciences, first in their families to achieve higher education, from inner city or rural communities, or economically underprivileged.
+1. Medical students from diverse backgrounds and experiences including those who are members of groups historically underrepresented in the sciences, first in their families to achieve higher education, from inner city or rural communities, or economically underprivileged are encouraged to apply to the program

-2. Students in good standing who have completed the first year of either a US allopathic or osteopathic medical education.
+• Have completed the first year of medical school at either a U.S. allopathic or osteopathic medical school.

 Submissions